Sofie Dokter

-Early life
+Early life and background

 Dokter was born in Groningen.
 Her father Erik and mother Hendrike were keen proponents of athletics.
 Sofie first took part in an athletics event aged four and first attended athletics club aged six.
 Her younger sister Julia Dokter is also a track and field athlete.

+Dokter is a student at Wageningen University as of 2022.

 Career

-Junior career
+2021

-Dokter was a silver medalist in the heptathlon at the 2021 European Athletics U20 Championships held in Tallinn.
+In her last junior year, Dokter was a silver medalist in the heptathlon at the 2021 European Athletics U20 Championships held in Tallinn.

-Senior career

 2022

-Dokter became 2022 Dutch national champion indoors and out.
+In her first senior year, Dokter became 2022 Dutch national champion indoors and out.
 That year, she was named ‘rookie of the meet’ at the Hypo-Meeting in Götzis, where she broke the 6,000 point barrier for the first time in the heptathlon.

 Dokter was selected to represent the Netherlands at the 2022 European Athletics Championships where she competed in the heptathlon.
 Of the three Dutch women who started, she was the only woman who finished the event, finishing thirteenth overall.

 2023

 In February 2023 Dokter scored 4603 in the pentathlon to win the Dutch national title.
 She became an automatic qualifier for the 2023 European Athletics Indoor Championships held in Istanbul.
 She finished fourth overall at the end of the pentathlon.

+In May 2023 she finished seventh overall in the heptathlon at the Hypo-Meeting in Gotzis.
+In July 2023, she won silver at the 2023 European Athletics U23 Championships in Espoo, Finland in the Heptathlon.

+She was selected for the 2023 World Athletics Championships in Budapest, and finished eleventh in the heptathlon.

+2024

+In February 2024, Dokter won the Dutch Indoor Combined Events Championships in Apeldoorn, with 4553 points.
+On 1 March 2024, she was a bronze medalist at the 2024 World Athletics Indoor Championships.
+Her tally included a huge personal best in the final event, the 800 metres of 2:11.89 min and a final tally of 4.571 points.

+In June 2024, she finished in fifth place overall in the heptathlon at the 2024 European Athletics Championships in Rome, and in August she achieved sixth place overall in the Paris 2024 Summer Olympics with a new personal best of 6,452 points.

+2025

+She finished third in the high jump at the Dutch Indoor Athletics Championships with a clearance of 1.82 metres.
+She was selected for the 2025 European Athletics Indoor Championships in Apeldoorn, where she won the silver medal with a personal best pentathlon tally of 4826 points, only four points away from the Dutch national record of Nadine Broersen.

+She finished in second place overall in the heptathlon at the Hypo-Meeting in Götzis, Austria, on 1 June 2025 with a tally of 6576 points.
+She placed sixth overall in September competing at the 2025 World Championships in Tokyo, Japan.

+Competition results

+All information from World Athletics profile.

+International competitions

-Personal life
+Personal bests

-Dokter is a student at Wageningen University.
+Information from her World Athletics profile unless otherwise noted.